manastalukdar/manastalukdar.github.io/website/components/home-page/highlights.md

 - Worked throughout the stack, from using front-end frameworks to develop modern web apps, to back-end development, including storage, access layers, API and middleware SDK.
 Focus and interest primarily in the back-end, specifically in distributed systems and cloud computing.

 - Software engineering polyglot.
 Very comfortable in C# and Java.
 Comfortable in Python, Javascript, Typescript.
 Learning Go.
-Worked with C, C++, in academic projects and early on in career.
+Worked with C, C++ in academic projects and early on in career.

 - Sharp focus on operational excellence to ensure customer success and satisfy SLA requirements.